JelleKUL/generationtools/docs/Texture-Generation.md

 - direct surface mapping

 [Texture Fields: Learning Texture Representations in Function Space](https://openaccess.thecvf.com/content_ICCV_2019/html/Oechsle_Texture_Fields_Learning_Texture_Representations_in_Function_Space_ICCV_2019_paper.html)
+>In recent years, substantial progress has been achieved in learning-based reconstruction of 3D objects.
+At the same time, generative models were proposed that can generate highly realistic images.
+However, despite this success in these closely related tasks, texture reconstruction of3D objects has received little attention from the research community and state-of-the-art methods are either limited to comparably low resolution or constrained experimental setups.
+A major reason for these limitations is that common representations of texture are inefficient or hard to interface for modern deep learning techniques.
+In this paper, we pro- pose Texture Fields, a novel texture representation which is based on regressing a continuous 3D function parameterized with a neural network.
+Our approach circumvents limiting factors like shape discretization and parameterization, as the proposed texture representation is independent of the shape representation of the 3D object.
+We show that Texture Fields are able to represent high frequency texture and naturally blend with modern deep learning techniques.
+Experimentally, we ﬁnd that Texture Fields compare favorably to state-of-the-art methods for conditional texture reconstruction of3D objects and enable learning of probabilistic generative models for texturing unseen 3D models.
+We believe that Texture Fields will become an important building block for the next generation of generative 3D models.

+This paper proposes a new way to represent textures on 3D models, by learning a continuous function to map a 3D point in space to a color

 [Implicit Feature Networks for Texture Completion from Partial 3D Data](https://arxiv.org/abs/2009.09458)
 > IF-NET completing partial scans of humans, both geometry and texture (2020)